manticoresoftware/manticoresearch/docs/command_line_tools_reference/searchd_command_reference.rst

        $ searchd --config /home/myuser/sphinx.conf --coredump

--  ``--new-cluster`` is used to start daemon as reference node for for a cluster bootstrap with :ref:`cluster restart <repliation_restart>` protection
+-  ``--new-cluster`` bootstraps a replication cluster and makes the daemon a reference node with :ref:`cluster restart <replication_restart>` protection

--  ``--new-cluster-force`` is used to start daemon as reference node for for a cluster bootstrap and ovverride :ref:`cluster restart <repliation_restart>` protection
+-  ``--new-cluster-force`` bootstraps a replication cluster and makes the daemon a reference node bypassing :ref:`cluster restart <replication_restart>` protection

-There are some options for ``searchd`` that are specific to Windows platforms, concerning handling as a service, are only be available on Windows binaries.
+There are some options for ``searchd`` that are specific to Windows platforms, concerning handling as a service, and are only available in Windows binaries.

-Note that on Windows searchd will default to ``--console`` mode, unless you install it as a service.
+Note that in Windows searchd will default to ``--console`` mode, unless you install it as a service.

 -  ``--install`` installs ``searchd`` as a service into the Microsoft Management Console (Control Panel / Administrative Tools / Services).
    Any other parameters specified on the command line, where ``--install`` is specified will also become part of the command line on future starts of the service.
-For example, as part of calling ``searchd``, you will likely also need to specify the configuration file with ``--config``, and you would do that as well as specifying ``--install``.
+For example, as a part of calling ``searchd``, you will likely also need to specify the configuration file with ``--config``, and you would do that as well as specifying ``--install``.
 Once called, the usual start/stop facilities will